7xm7/soc-incident-report-tempest/README.md

 ---

-**## Task 2 - Initial Access: Performed log analysis to map the attacker0s first actions and entry method.**
+**## Task 2 - Initial Access: Performed log analysis to map the attackers first actions and entry method.**

 A malicious document was downloaded via `chrome.exe`: